RenaudAbaj/RenaudAbaj.github.io/howtodqx/vpn.md

 But if you are reading this section that's probably because you don't already use a VPN and don't know which one to chose.

-As a said before, most of the VPNs services are not free, however, I will present you here the service I use which is called "VPN Gate".
+As I said before, most of the VPNs services are not free, however, I will present you here the service I use which is called "VPN Gate".

-I heard that ProtonVPN is a good free VPN service.
+I heard that ProtonVPN is also a good free VPN service.
 As I never used it myself, I can't write a guide about it.
 However [you can check it out here](https://protonvpn.com/).

 >This guide only covers the use of a VPN to play Dragon Quest X, however it is possible to use it do to other things.
 Be careful though, as you may want to be familiar with your VPNs term of use.
 You should also know that the person or organization owning the VPN server can know which websites you visit for example.
 Everything should be fine as long as you only use it to play Dragon Quest X.

+>You should know that if you connect to a different server than the one you connected to previously you will recieve an e-mail from Square Enix asking you to change your password for security reasons.
+Because it seems someone in another location tried to connect to your account.
+Your Square Enix account will be temporarly blocked until you change your password.
+If you think this is annoying, try to connect to the same location each time you play.

 ## VPN Gate